-The key to successful delegation lies in the way you brief a team member when giving them a task to complete.
+The key to successful delegation lies in the way we brief team members when giving them tasks to complete.

 “Don’t be a bottleneck,” urged former US secretary of defense Donald Rumsfeld, making the point that great management or leadership involves effective delegation.

 However, too often, delegation goes wrong, resulting in poor-quality work, bad feeling and frustration.
 Why does this happen?

 At one end of the delegation scale is micro-management, whereby the delegator closely observes and controls the work of the person to whom they have given the task or project, meddling and nit-picking along the way.
 This damages the latter’s confidence and motivation and discourages them from using their initiative.